Designs via Free Probability: Notions and notations

 In terms of the expectation value above, we can define the notion of freeness for $A$ and $B$.
 These are said to be free if~\cite{voiculescu1991limit, voiculescu1992free}

 for all $n_1,\dots m_k \geq 1$.

-The product of the terms above is said to be \emph{alternating}, given that there never are not contiguous powers of $A$ and $B$.
+The product of the terms above is said to be \emph{alternating}, since consecutive powers of neither $A$ nor $B$ appear.
 The definition of freeness can then be enunciated as: ``$A$ and $B$ are free \emph{if the alternating product of centered elements is centered}''.
 The definition can be extended to different sequences of matrices $\{A_1, A_2, \dots\}$ and $\{B_1, B_2, \dots \}$.
 Let us remark that the definition of freeness always depends on the expectation value $\langle \bullet \rangle_{\mathcal E}$, cf. Eq.\eqref{eq_defineExp}.

-This definition is not particularly transparent, but it has to be intended as a rule for computing mixed moments of non-commuting variables from knowledge of the moments of individual variables.
+This definition is not particularly transparent, but it has to be understood as a rule for computing mixed moments of non-commuting variables from knowledge of the moments of individual variables.
 For instance, if $A$ and $B$ are two free random matrices, we can simplify the expectation value of the product